 In 1995, following changes in local government boundaries, the new municipalities of Banyule, Nillumbik and Whittlesea continued their support for the regional library service and Yarra Plenty was one of the first regions incorporated under Section 196 of the Victorian Local Government Act 1989.

 Yarra Plenty Regional Library enjoys a reputation as an innovative, progressive and effective library service.
-There are nine branch libraries located at Greensborough, Eltham, Ivanhoe, Lalor, Mill Park, Rosanna, Thomastown, Watsonia and Whittlesea, as well as three mobile libraries - the mobile library, Outreach Vehicle and Reading Rover.
+There are nine branch libraries located at Greensborough, Eltham, Ivanhoe, Lalor, Mill Park, Rosanna, Thomastown, Watsonia and Whittlesea, as well as two mobile libraries - the Mobile Library and Outreach Vehicle.
+There is also a home library service.

 The service is coordinated from the administration unit located in the City of Whittlesea’s Civic Centre in South Morang.
 Since 1 April 1997, YPRL also provides computer services to Murrindindi Library Service, including full access to the library’s database.